 |Aurora McGraw Goode|

 On February 16th, 2015, I received another “green leaf” on my Ancestry.com tree, but this time, it was Nancy Shields Moore’s profile.
 The hint led me to a tree showing Nancy, her husband, Henry Moore and several children whose names I recognized.
 I reached out to the owner of the tree, Barbara Goode, Nancy Shields Moore’s great-granddaughter and we quickly discovered we were cousins.
-Barbara’s descends from her grandmother, Martha Moore McGraw who had 4 children: Clarence, Evans, Jr., Robert and Aurora (Barbara’s mother).
+Barbara’s descends from Nancy’s daughter, Martha Moore McGraw who had 4 children: Clarence, Evans, Jr., Robert and Aurora (Barbara’s mother).

-In fact, she also knew Nancy Lavizzo.
+Additionally, she also knew Nancy Lavizzo.
 Barbara introduced me to her sister and we spoke almost every day.
 They sent phenomenal pictures of their mother, Aurora and her aunt, Bertha Moore, daughter of Henry Moore and Nancy Shields.
 I recognized Bertha’s name from the list of Nancy Shields Moore’s children and the newspaper obituary for Aunt Dutsey that I discovered on GenealogyBank.com that mentioned her alongside her sister, Nancy Moore Lavizzo!

-|Nancy Shields Moore
+|Nancy Shields Moore|

 (Child is unknown)